a0s/separatum/README.md

 # (WIP) Separatum

 Extract and transfer linked objects from one database into another.

+## How you can use it

+- Making seeds.rb as copy of production data for testing purposes.
+- Making separate database for AB-testing (performance or marketing purposes)
+- Checking your data logical structure (it will raise on broken or unexisting links)

 ## UUID